AWS Key Management Service Documentation

 HMAC

-You can generate and verify Hash-Based Message Authentication Code (HMACs) from within AWS KMS’s FIPS 140-2 validated HSMs.
+You can generate and verify Hash-Based Message Authentication Code (HMACs) from within AWS KMS’s FIPS 140-3 validated HSMs.
 HMACs are subject to the access controls that you set on the key.
-The HMAC KMS keys and the HMAC algorithms that AWS KMS uses conform to industry standards defined in RFC 2104.
-HMAC KMS keys are generated in AWS KMS hardware security modules that are certified under the FIPS 140-2 Cryptographic Module Validation Program and never leave AWS KMS unencrypted.
+HMAC KMS keys are generated in AWS KMS hardware security modules that are certified under the FIPS 140-3 Cryptographic Module Validation Program and do not leave AWS KMS unencrypted.
 You can also import your own HMAC key from your own key management infrastructure.

 *AWS KMS HMAC keys are not supported in custom key stores.